elsyifa/Classification-Pyspark/README.md

 # Classification-Pyspark
 This is a repository of classification template using pyspark.

-I tried to make a template of classification in machine learning using pyspark.
+I tried to make a template of classification machine learning using pyspark.
 I will try to explain step by step from load data, data cleansing and making a prediction.
 I created some functions in pyspark to make an automatization, so users just need to update or replace the dataset.

 To test my template, I used data Home_Quote_Conversion from Kaggle https://www.kaggle.com/c/homesite-quote-conversion.
 This dataset represent the activity who are interested in buying policies from Homesite.
 QuoteConversion_Flag indicates whether the customer purchased a policy and the task is to predict QuoteConversion_Flag for each QuoteNumber in the test set.

-In general, the steps of classification in machine learning are:
+In general, the steps of classification machine learning are:

 * Load libraries

   The first step in applying classification model is we have to load all libraries are needed.
-The basic libraries for classification are LogisticRegression, RandomForestClassifier, GBTClassifier, etc. Below the capture of all libraries are needed:
+The basic libraries for classification are LogisticRegression, RandomForestClassifier, GBTClassifier, etc. Below the capture of all libraries are needed in classification:
   ![alt text](https://github.com/elsyifa/Classification-Pyspark/blob/master/Image/load_libraries.png)

 * Load Data into Spark Dataframe.

   Because we will work on spark environment so the dataset must be in spark dataframe.
 In this step, I created function to load data into spark dataframe.
-To run this function, first we have to define type of file of dataset (text or parquet) and path where dataset is stored and delimeter ',' or other.
+To run this function, first we have to define type of file of dataset (text or parquet) and path where dataset is stored and delimeter like ',' for example or other.
   ![alt text](https://github.com/elsyifa/Classification-Pyspark/blob/master/Image/load_dataset_function.png)